creativestyle/garnish/README.md

 Once the image is cached on disk, subsequent requests serve it directly using symfony's excellent `BinaryFileResponse` which internally uses `stream_copy_to_stream` and should be quite performant.

+Remember then putting a CDN in front of the server should nullify most of the performance concerns.

 ### X-Send-File

 For even more performance please consider installing XSendFile apache module and enable it in garnish config (`enable_x_sendfile` option.